phaag/go-nfdump/README.md

 This Go module allows to read and process files created by [nfdump](https://github.com/phaag/nfdump), the netflow/ipfix/sflow collector and processing tools.

-This module is experimental and does not yet decode all available nfdump elements.
+This module is experimental and does not yet decode all available nfdump record extensions.
 It reads and processes only nfdump v2 files, which are created by nfdump-1.7.x.
 Files created with nfdump-1.6.x are recogized but skipped for decoding.

 Expample to read and process a flow file: